 Witness the living legacy of California's birthplace in Old Town State Historic Park, San Diego's first "downtown."
 The six-block park features 12 acres of Mexican lore and historical sites presented in shops, restaurants, museums and several carefully preserved or restored adobe and wooden buildings.

-South Bay Pride Art and Music Festival will be a day (and evening) of fun for all with live entertainment, local art, food, drinks and more!
+South Bay Pride Art & Music Festival will be a day (and evening) of fun for all with live entertainment, local art, food, drinks and more!

 Take the highway to the danger zone and learn all about the Marine Corp's extensive aviation history at the Flying Leatherneck Aviation Museum.
 Over select summer weekends, former Marine pilots invite pilots and non-pilots of all ages to get behind the stick during Open Cockpit Days.

 Explore the mediation gardens of the Self-Realization Fellowship Ashram Center in Encinitas.
 It is here that Paramahansa Yogananda, one of the preeminent spiritual figures of our time, wrote his "Autobiography of a Yogi."
-The meditation gardens are open to the public Tuesdays-Sundays - 12:00 to 4:00 PM.
+The meditation gardens are open to the public daily from 9:00 AM to 5:00 PM.

 Walk 1,942 feet along the Oceanside Municipal Pier, the longest wooden pier on the U.S. West Coast.
 The pier is a perfect setting for fishing, walking and wave watching.

 Browse through the Ocean Beach Antique District, located along Newport Avenue in Ocean Beach, offering the largest concentration of antique and collectible dealers in San Diego County.
-Here, guests can find one-of-a-kind antiques, mid-century modern furniture, fine estate sale items, vintage jewelry and specialty memorabilia.
+Here, you'll find one-of-a-kind antiques, mid-century modern furniture, fine estate sale items, vintage jewelry and specialty memorabilia.

 Walk along the Batiquitos Lagoon in Carlsbad and look for birds, insects, plants, fish and animals in one of the few remaining tidal wetlands on the Southern California coast.
-The nature reserve is open Monday-Friday - 9:00 AM to 12:30 PM and Saturdays-Sundays - 9:00 AM to 3:00 PM.
+The nature reserve is open 9:00 AM to 3:00 PM daily.

 Join San Diegans in a local natural phenomenon, the grunion run, on warm summer nights when the tide is high and the moon is full.
-Guests can witness thousands of small grunion fish swimming ashore to mate and bury their eggs in the sand before riding the waves back out to sea.
+Witness thousands of small grunion fish swimming ashore to mate and bury their eggs in the sand before riding the waves back out to sea.

 Glorious sunshine, warm breezes and beautiful beaches are calling from San Diego, and we're inviting you to answer the call.
 Add some spring to your step and plan a visit to San Diego where the sun shines year-round!